CBGonzalez/CBGonzalez.github.io/_posts/2019-08-30-NetNewsTicker.md

 ---
 While preparing to work for a "real" WPF app I needed to teach myself MVVM.
 This project is the result of it.
 There are probably many different ways to achieve a similar result, so don´t take anything here for dogma.

+> The source code is available in [my repository](https://github.com/CBGonzalez/NetNewsTicker).

 #### Contents ####
 - [The View - Model - Model View (MVVM) pattern](#MVVM)
 - [The Ticker](#Ticker)